Jemacu/datasciencecoursera/README.md

-First_repo_test
+datasciencescoursera
 ===============

-This is a test repo
+This is a test repository